NormalWarden/PSS/README.md

 ![Check the Entry](/images/checkingEntry.png)

-# PSS is better than note application!
+# PSS will help you with your privacy!